 Authress:AccountBilling- Change billing for the account

-Authress:Configuration- Configure all aspects of the Authress management account, from audit trails, to integrations, and SSO configuration
+Authress:Configuration- Configure all aspects of the Authress management account, from integrations to SSO configuration

 Authress:AccessRecords- Access records that allow them to change permissions